Assam Career : SAI Recruitment 2024

-Applications are invited for recruitment of various administrative and technical positions or career in SAI Assam.
+Applications are invited for recruitment of various technical positions or career in SAI Assam.

-Sports Authority of India (SAI) Assam is inviting applications from eligible candidates for recruitment to the post or career of six professionals under Mission Directorate – Sports Development (MDSD), looking after the Khelo India – National Programme for Development of Sports on temporary/ contractual basis.
+Sports Authority of India (SAI) Assam is inviting applications from eligible candidates for recruitment to the post or career of Junior Architect.
+SAI is an autonomous organization under the Ministry of Youth Affairs and Sports registered under the Societies Registration Act, 1860, with the mandate of development and promotion of Sports in the country.
+SAI’s main objective today is to achieve excellence in sports and train & prepare sportspersons to participate in international competitions.
+It has international standard sports infrastructure spread across the country along with trained coaches to achieve its objectives.
+In an effort for strengthening the sports ecosystem and to bring more laurels in the Olympics, SAI has established 23 National Centers of Excellence (NCOEs).

 Ready for a challenge?
 Click here to take our quiz and show off your knowledge!